OliviaLaske/ImageTriangulation/README.md

 ![Image triangulation using a random point cloud](/readmeImages/randomPoints.png) __Figure 10__ Point cloud triangulation and final image triangulation for a randomized point cloud.

 If we use random points as the vertices for the triangulation, the integrity of the image is lost.
-The image becomes quite unrecognizable.
-Figure 10, for example, shows the image triangulation using 1200 randomly generated points, which is slightly more than the number of vertices that the edge detection method finds.
+Figure 10, for example, shows the image triangulation using 1000 randomly generated points, which is slightly less than the number of vertices that the edge detection method finds.
 Many of the features are lost, and the image becomes garbled.
 By using edge detection, though, we can reduce the number of points needed to make a recognizable image and preserve the underlying skeleton.

 ## Conclusion
 While the algorithm we outline successfully triangulates any image, the ideal threshold value and density reduction parameter are subjective.
 If a user desires a more abstract image, a higher threshold value, higher density reduction parameter, or randomized point cloud is suitable.
 However, if a user is aspiring for a triangulated image closer to the original image, the opposite holds true.